Battle of the Trough: Aftermath

 This encounter became known locally as the "Battle of the Trough" and was detailed to the author Samuel Kercheval when he visited the area in 1830.
 According to one account, at the time of the fight a company of British regulars were quartered at Fort Pleasant under the command of Capt.
 Waggener who had overseen the building of the fort shortly before.
 Waggener supposedly refused to come to the aid of the besieged settlers, a mere mile and a half away.
 Adding insult to injury, this account further relates that Waggener, after being called a coward, had several of the survivors of the fight pursued and whipped.

-The next encounter between Killbuck and the white settlers in the South Branch Valley was the ambush known as the Battle of Great Cacapon (April 18, 1756), another disaster for the whites.
+The next encounter between Killbuck and the settlers in the South Branch Valley was the ambush known as the Battle of Great Cacapon (April 18, 1756), another disaster for the settlers.
 Strong emotions long ran high among the settlers after this time of extreme vulnerability and brutal violence.
 But in later years, after the Indians were long gone, many locals became more reflective and thoughtful.
 Felix Renick, who recorded and published Parsons' account, was one:

 I was well acquainted with the battle ground, having lived from my birth to the age of thirty years within three miles of it; have often viewed it and admired the sagacity of the Indians in its selection, and wondered at the imprudence of the whites in going into battle on such unequal terms....
 This instance ... has sometimes almost led me to the conclusion that the whites have often been impelled by an influence that they were not aware of, to rush into conflict at such great odds, that they might be punished or scourged for the great injustice done the red people.
 In my youth I was ready to sanction almost everything done to them by the whites; but a mature age, with much reflection on the subject, has convinced me of my former error; and now, taking an impartial view of the past, I fear we have a great debt on this score that must at some time and in some fearful way be cancelled, unless we make them proper amends.